twc7c/Filmetrics/README.md

 # Filmetrics
-Code for reading and analysis of yilmetrics scans
+Code for reading and analysis of Filmetrics scans